chaselikethebank/mega-blaag/docs/style-guide/gotchas.md

 ## Gotchas

-Before we jump in, take note of these!
+Before we jump in, take note of these potential "Gotcha"s!

+## leading underscore

-::: tip
+::: warning Take Note

-### All of the CSS classes begin with an "_" to differentiate them immediately from any potential name collisions in the corresponding Bootstrap 3.4.1 library.
+**All of the CSS classes begin with an "_" to immediately differentiate them from any potential name collisions in the code base from any of the corresponding Bootstrap 3.4.1 library class names.**
-<br><div></div>

-This also turns all element selectors that traditionally would just be "h1" into class names: "._h1" in your css file.
 :::
-## leading _ in class name
+This also turns all element selectors that traditionally would just be "h1" into **_class names_** in your code base.
+Refer to the h1 example below.

 ```css